mmarinel/N-Puzzle-AI/README.md

 dist(s, g1 U g2) >= dist(s, g1) + dist(s, g2)

-where dist(s, G) denotes the distance of state s from the goal for the original problem, for which G = g1 U g2 is the goal which is the union of the goals of the sub-problems.
+where dist(s, G) denotes the distance of state s from the optimal goal for the original problem, for which G = g1 U g2 is the goal which is the union of the optimal goals of the sub-problems.

 Now, one can relax the subproblems by removing not the empty tile information, which is what all the other heuristics do - therefore losing accuracy -, but by removing the X information from the Y problem and vice versa.